 9 best perennial herbs to grow as a container gardener

-When I say best perennials, I mean best as in respond well to overwintering in our gardening zone.
+When I say best perennials, I mean best as in how they respond to overwintering in our gardening zone.

 We have also lost plants in winters where temperatures rarely dipped below 5 degrees below zero Celsius (23 Fahrenheit).
 Why?
 It was a very wet winter with lots of rain.

-It is not only about growing hardy herbs.
+It is not only about growing hardy herbs that can survive frost and freezing temperatures.
 Even the most notoriously winter-hardy herb will die if the roots are constantly wet.

-Peppermint is quite a cold hardy herb and is grown as a perennial in zone 7.
+Peppermint is quite a cold hardy herb grown as a perennial in zone 7.
 Generally speaking, established plants tolerate a cold climate better.